This tonkatsu place is more than worthy of a visit with one glaring exception.

 There’s an open agreement that Manila’s best tonkatsu is found at Yabu.
 There are more than a few worthy contenders for runner-up of course, other places capable of satiating a tonkatsu fix when Yabu is geographically undesirable (too far!) and congested (too full!).
 Shinjuku serves a superb tonkatsu -believe it or not- as does this new place I heard about through the underground foodie grapevine.

 Tonkatsuya is located in the basement of a rather dubious looking condominium building, the signage of which is hidden.
-It’s situated in the core of San Antonio Village, one of those areas in Makati where pedicabs still exist and internet cafés do business side by side with nail spas and panaderias.
+It’s situated in the core of San Antonio Village, one of those areas in Makati where pedicabs still exist and internet cafés do business side by side with nail designs and panaderias.

 Delving into the belly of the building, past a sari-sari store and a nail spa (like I said, this is San Antonio Village), Tonkatsuya shines as the lone eating spot.
 Minimally decorated, it doesn’t possess outwardly Japanese interiors and it can’t afford to.
 The space is sparse and small and utilized to the hilt.

 According to the grapevine, Tonkatsuya is owned by a Japanese man who ran a similar operation in his native land.
 He’s here now, a rather stern, flinty-eyed fellow but appearances aside, he has a way with fried food and that’s what matters.